siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 The earlier chapters recovered source-free Maxwell transport from source-free continuity and then used refraction to explain gravity-like bending.
-This chapter adds a late structural hypothesis.
-It is not needed for those earlier derivations.
-It asks how the standard vacuum ratio between the two electromagnetic aspects should be read if there is only one flow.
+This chapter extends that same logic into a more speculative direction.
+It asks how the standard vacuum ratio between the two electromagnetic aspects should be read if there is only one flow, and whether what is called impedance records an angular organization of transport rather than a primitive split between two substances.

 If one flow is primary, its most unitary two-aspect reading is symmetric.
 In that reference case the two aspects cycle one into the other in a one-to-one